Glossary of Terms Loading...

 Courses intended for students in their second or third year of study.
 These courses are typically numbered 2000 to 4000 and normally have specific junior-level prerequisites.

-Sometimes referred to as the Spring Term or the Spring Session, is the period of the academic year which runs from May to June.
+Sometimes referred to as the Spring Term or the Spring Session, this is the period of the academic year which runs from May to June.

 Statute of Limitations